MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection.md

 ### Trace Collector

 The Trace Collector is enabled by default and runs continuously in the background to collect all Event Tracing for Windows (ETW) logs from Azure Stack component services.
-ETW logs are stored in a common local share with a five day age limit.
+ETW logs are stored in a common local share with a five-day age limit.
 Once this limit is reached, the oldest files are deleted as new ones are created.
 The default maximum size allowed for each file  is 200 MB.
-A size check occurs every 2 minutes, and if the current file is >= 200 MB, it's saved and a new file is generated.
+A size check happens every 2 minutes, and if the current file is >= 200 MB, it's saved and a new file generates.
 There's also an 8 GB limit on the total file size generated per event session.

 ### Get-AzureStackLog